How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Spacing

-- Plant corn seeds 8–12 inches apart.
+1. Plant corn seeds 8–12 inches apart.
 This gives them plenty of room to grow strong and tall.
-Crowding your plants can lead to smaller ears and poor yield.
+Overcrowding your plants can lead to smaller ears and lower yields.
 For field corn, keep one foot between plants and three feet between rows for better airflow.

-- Raised beds two feet wide allow for three rows.
-A four-foot-wide bed fits up to six rows neatly.
-In containers, make sure they are at least 12 inches deep and 18 inches or more wide; a large tote (30 gallons) can comfortably hold about 11 plants!
+2. Raised beds two feet wide allow for three rows.
+A four-foot-wide bed can accommodate up to six rows.
+In containers, ensure they are at least 12 inches deep and 18 inches or more wide; a large tote (30 gallons) can comfortably hold about 11 plants.

 Block planting vs. single rows

-- In small gardens, plant 15 seeds (1 foot apart) within a 3 x 5-foot bed.
+2. In small gardens, plant 15 seeds (1 foot apart) within a 3 x 5-foot bed.
 For larger spaces, expand to at least 4 rows, each 10 feet long.
-Single rows often lead to poor pollination and incomplete ears, limiting your harvest.
-Block planting gives better yields and fuller corncobs!
+Single rows often result in poor pollination and incomplete ears, reducing your harvest.
+Block planting yields higher yields and fuller corncobs.

 Row spacing

-- Space rows 12–24 inches apart for a home garden.
-This gives enough room for the plants to grow and allows air to flow.
+1. Space rows 12–24 inches apart for a home garden.
+This provides sufficient space for the plants to grow and allows air to circulate.
 Proper spacing also reduces disease risk.

 Thinning seedlings